• Skip to primary navigation

 250 gm of elephant yam (chena, senai kizhangu)

-3 tbsp of besan (kadalai mavu, gram flour)
+3 tablespoon of besan (kadalai mavu, gram flour)

 5-6 of curry leaves, chopped